olivDiogo/SmartHome/docs/userStories/us34/us34_readme.md

 ### 1.1.
 Created/Affected Use Cases

+* Creates: Use Case 12 - To get Devices By Room And Temperature Functionality [UC12](../../useCases/uc12_toGetDevicesByRoomAndTemperatureFunctionality/uc12_readme.md)
-* Creates: Use Case 12 - To get the maximum instantaneous temperature difference between a device and the outside, in a given period.
+* Creates: Use Case 13 - To get the maximum instantaneous temperature difference between a device and the outside, in a given period.
+[UC13](../../useCases/uc13_toGetMaxInstTempDifBetweenDeviceAndOutside/uc13_readme.md)

 ### 1.2.
 Acceptance Criteria